KimDeRoover/mixmgfa/README.md

 ```

-Note that it can happen that you want to repeat some analyses with more random starts to avoid local maxima (e.g., the ones with larger numbers of clusters), and/or that you want to add analyses with even more clusters.
-In that case, you can do so by modifying the ```nruns``` and/or ```nsclust``` options.
+Note that it can happen that you want to repeat some analyses with more random starts to avoid local maxima (e.g., the ones with larger numbers of clusters), with more iterations to reach convergence, and/or that you want to add analyses with even more clusters.
+In that case, you can do so by modifying the `nruns`, `maxiter` and/or `nsclust` options.
 Afterwards, you can vertically concatenate multiple overview tables obtained from the ```mixmgfa``` function and use the ```CHull_mixmgfa``` function to perform the CHull:
 ```javascript
 NewOverviewTable<-CHull_mixmgfa(MergedOverviews)